Akkki28/Solubility-prediction/README.md

 - **Input Representation**: The model takes a molecule's SMILES string as input, which is then converted into a graph structure that captures the molecular topology.
 - **Graph Neural Network Architecture**: The GNN processes the graph representation to learn the relationships between atoms and their connections, enabling the model to understand the molecular structure effectively.
-- **Prediction Output**: After training on a dataset of known solubility values, the model outputs a predicted solubility score for the input molecule.
+- **Prediction Output**: After training on a dataset of known solubility values, the model outputs the predicted solubility for the input molecule.

 ## Installation